 Part 1.
 Termination Provisions.

-(a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.
+(a) “Specified Entity” means in relation to Party A: Enron Capital & Trade Resources Corp., ECT Investments, Inc. and Enron Capital & Trade Resources International Corp. for purposes of Section 5(a)(v) and shall not apply for purposes of any other provision; and in relation to Party B: any Affiliate of Party B for purposes of Section 5(a)(v) and shall not apply for purposes of any other provision.

 (b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.

-“Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $100,000,000 (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.
+“Threshold Amount” means: with respect to Party A, U.S. $50,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $50,000,000 (or its equivalent in another currency); and with respect to Party B, an amount equal to 3 percent of the total stockholders' equity of Party B (as specified from time to time in the most recently published audited consolidated accounts of J.P.
+Morgan & Co.
+Incorporated); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.

 (c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.